The Plantin Moretus Museum and other top museums in Antwerp, Belgium

 “Shooting Stars” – Jan Hoek

 The first exhibition I saw was “Shooting Stars” by Jan Hoek.
-Hoek finds his models on the street, through friends or on the Internet and portrays them outside of their regular context.
-He asks his models how they want to be portrayed and constantly asks himself how he can photograph them without exploiting them.
+Hoek finds his models on the street, through friends or over the Internet and portrays them outside of their regular context.
+He asks his models how they want to be depicted and constantly asks himself how he can photograph them without exploiting them.

-Interesting about this exhibition was a collection of each time three photos of the same model.
+Something interesting about this exhibition was that for each piece there was a collection of three photos of the same model.
 Around the photos was written which photo the model had like the best, the second best and the least and why.

 “Masterpieces and Discoveries” – August Sander

-Besides hosting temporary exhibitions, the FOMU Antwerp also has a collection of its own, consisting of photographs, photography equipment and books.
+Besides hosting temporary exhibitions, the Antwerp photography museum also has a collection of its own, consisting of photographs, photography equipment and books.

 “Photography Inc” was an exposition entirely put together with pieces from the museum's own collection.
 It tells the story of how photography evolved from being a luxury product to being a mass medium, from being an art form for the patient to a quick capturing of moments by the Instagram generation.

-Lastly, I saw a special “exhibition” in the halls of the FOMU.
-The museum celebrated its 50th birthday in 2015 and had asked people to send in their own best photos.
+Lastly, I saw a special “exhibition” in the halls of the famous photo museum Antwerp.
+It celebrated its 50th birthday in 2015 and had asked people to send in their own best photos.
 These were then printed and hung on the wall for visitors to judge.